The history of Earth Day and practical actions you can take

 The Wavemaker Programme empowers young adults – 16 – 25 – to make a positive change by providing them with tools and resources.
 Through our workshops, masterclasses, and personal development programmes, Wavemakers accelerates social action and incubates innovation.

-We see a world where the Ocean is freed from human threats within a generation.
+We see a world where the Ocean is freed from human threats.

 Subscribe to our newsletter and follow us online to be part of Ocean solutions.